daniellerch/stego-collection/README.md

 # stego-collection
 Collection of stegoanography software.
-Mostly outdated and insecure software.
+Mostly outdated and insecure.

 - [Hide and Seek](jphs)